MoldyTaint/Docker-Templates/Docker Stacks/Arr Stack/readme.md

                 -> docker-compose.yaml
                 -> Configs
 ```
 At this step, we should have created a folder called "Media" somewhere on our ZPool, Harddisk, or wherever you would want these to live/stay.
-Test